What is AML?

 The risk assessment of certain cryptocurrencies or transactions is carried out by each individual exchange platform based on internal rules derived from AML policies.
 EMCD also has corresponding AML policies, and within their framework, the company monitors and controls the internal risk of the corporate environment and the cleanliness of client transactions.

-Apparently, the exchange platform did not accept your transaction due to its own internal rules.
-This sometimes happens, and we cannot influence the decisions of other services.
+Most likely, the exchange service didn't accept your transaction due to its internal policies.
+This can sometimes happen, and unfortunately, we can't influence decisions made by third-party services.
 To minimize the risk of such situations, you can first send assets to another crypto exchange, and then transfer them to the exchange service you are interested in.
 In the vast majority of cases, this allows a transaction to be completed without any difficulties.

-On our part, we carefully study the risks of related addresses and, if increased risk is detected, take the necessary measures to reduce it.
+On our side, we carefully study the risks of related addresses and, if increased risk is detected, take the necessary measures to reduce it.

 Why undergo identity verification for the return of funds that did not pass AML checks?

-The EMCD platform complies with the requirements of AML legislation of the countries where we are registered as a legal entity.
-We are also subject to requirements on combating money laundering and terrorist financing.
+EMCD complies with the requirements of AML legislation of the countries where we are registered as a legal entity.
+We are also subject to anti–money laundering and counter-terrorist financing requirements.

-Why can a wallet address be considered "dirty" if no transactions with external wallets were conducted?
+Why can a wallet address be considered "dirty" if no transactions with external wallets were made?

-Unfortunately, these are the current realities of the crypto world, where any changes in local AML policies impact all market participants.
+These are the current realities of the crypto ecosystem, where changes in local AML policies can impact all participants in the market.